 (h) Ability and willingness to contribute special competencies to Board activities.

-(i) Fit with the Company’s culture.
+(i) Fit into the Company’s culture.

 2. Criteria applicable to non-executive Directors/independent non-executive Directors